datoviz/datoviz/README.md

 Datoviz may be seen as a ground-up reincarnation of VisPy, with two fundamental differences: it is written in **C** rather than Python, and it uses **Vulkan** rather than OpenGL.

 * The main advantages of C compared to Python are: ability to bind to any other language beyond Python; performance; possibility to use the Vulkan C API directly rather than via a wrapper.
 * The main advantages of Vulkan compared to OpenGL are: modern API, more adapted to today's hardware; performance.
 However, it is more complex and less user-friendly.
-Datoviz abstracts away a lot of that complexity.
+Datoviz abstracts a lot of that complexity away.

 ### Glumpy